 SMI may occasionally require updated registration and account information from the Customer to continue this service.
 In addition, the Customer is required to notify SMI in writing or by email of any changes in the account information, such as address, phone number, or credit card information.

 SMI reserves the right to change this agreement by notifying the Customer via the SMI web page (www.chesapeake.net) or in writing or by e-mail to the customer’s Chesapeake.net email address at least 15 days in advance of the effective date of the change.
 Use by the Customer after the effective date constitutes acceptance of the new terms.
-If customer does not agree to the new terms, the Customer may cancel the agreement by submitting a cancellation request in writing prior to the effective date to firstname.lastname@example.org or sending a fax to 410-257-5401.
+If customer does not agree to the new terms, the Customer may cancel the agreement by submitting a cancellation request in writing prior to the effective date to firstname.lastname@example.org.
 The account will be terminated in accordance with the terms originally agreed to by the customer.

 SMI will bill the Customer for monthly, semi-annual. annual, bi-annual or tri-annual subscriptions and activation fees as set forth in SMI 's current rate schedule.
 The Customer is solely responsible for making sure payments are made on time whether or not a bill is received from SMI.
 SMI generates and sends invoices, posts charges and deposits check payments on a regular schedule.
 Should a customer’s account become past due for any reason, the resulting accrued balance will be posted in a single invoice to clear the Customer’s account.